On the absence of shock waves and vacuum birefringence in Born--Infeld electrodynamics: Derivation of field equations in the Born--Infeld theory

 We observe that the set of equations (\ref{eq:nonl2}) is the simplest generalization of our equations in Born electrodynamics (\ref{eq:nonlinear1}, \ref{eq:nonlinearr}).
 The field equations (\ref{eq:nonl2}) reduce to the two field equations for Born theory (\ref{eq:nonlinear1}, \ref{eq:nonlinearr}) in Section \ref{sec:DerivationEquations} when we set $E_{y}=0$.
-The condition $1 - ({\bf{E}^2-\bf{B}^2})/b^2-({\bf{E}\cdot\bf{B}})^2/b^4 > 0$ holds.
+The condition $S_{1} > 0$ holds.
 The equations describe both, the ordinary and the extraordinary wave propagation; the latter being determined by the only components $E_{y}(t)$ and $B_{z}=0$.
-The ordinary and extraordinary waves will have the same direction of propagation but different phase velocities thanks to the absence of the birefringence effect in the Born--Infeld electrodynamics.